Surfing in Portugal – The Best Spots, Seasons & Waves for Every Level

 A whopping 1,114 miles of continuous coastline rings the country.
-It goes from the Spanish border in the south around the westernmost point of mainland Europe and finally up to the big bays close to Galicia.
+It goes from the Spanish border in the south around the westernmost point of mainland Europe and finally up to meet the Spanish border once again near Galicia.

 The real key is in knowing where and when to go.
-There’s ample surfing in Portugal for beginners, for example, with the likes of Peniche and the Algarve offering loads of spots.
+There’s ample surfing in Portugal for beginners, for example, with the likes of Peniche and the Algarve offering loads of spots that are now bursting with seriously excellent surf camps.

-There are umpteen uber-immersive surf towns where you can stay for months surfing different breaks every day, visiting local markets, getting to know the local surf crews.
-Other places are hotspots for surf camps, offering beginners tailored packages that include lessons and gear rental.
+There are umpteen uber-immersive surf towns where you can stay for months surfing different breaks every day, visiting local markets, tasting the best damn custard tarts you’ll ever taste.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!